How much does home insurance cost?

 Does your property location affect the cost of home insurance?

 Where you live in the UK can affect the cost of your home insurance policy as certain areas may be at more risk of flooding or there may be higher crime rates or claims data in certain areas.
-In the below comparison table we compare the annual cost of combined home insurance policies in different areas taken out with Go.Compare between January and March 2021.
+In the below comparison table, we compare the annual cost of combined home insurance policies in different areas taken out with Go.Compare between October and December 2023.

 Region Annual cost of combined buildings and contents insurance

-*Data collected by GoCompare between January - March 21
+^Data collected by GoCompare between October – December 2023

 Does your property size affect the cost of home insurance?